Aims of the SMARTEX project

 The project aims to better understand the ecosystem in the Pacific abyss and how the different components interact and interconnect.

 We will start by assessing the water and its dynamic flows over time and space.
 This complex physical environment will be monitored for a year to capture its variabilities, particularly “storm events” near the seabed.
-We will use this to make predictions about where the sediment plume generated by mining will be transported and settle back to the seafloor.
 We then assess the linkages between the water, sediment surface and sub sediments, evaluating the natural cycling of nutrients and metals that is important to maintain ecosystem health.
 The impacts of mining and recovery of these processes will be assessed.

-Mining will lead to changes in the structure of the seabed, its shape and the physical nature of the sediments, which will be mapped and linked to biological patterns.
+The structure of the seabed, its shape and the physical nature of the sediments will be mapped and linked to biological patterns.
 The biological processes that lead to these patterns will be assessed by detailing the life histories and reproduction of the organisms present and their connectivity between areas near and far, and then determining their role in maintaining structured communities of life, a high biodiversity and a functioning food web.

 We will then evaluate the functions in the ecosystem that these organisms provide, which help maintain a healthy ecosystem.
-The impact of mining and recovery of all these patterns and processes will be determined using our experimental areas to assess the biological and functional consequences of disturbance in the deep sea.
+The impact of mining and recovery of all these patterns and processes will be determined to assess the biological and functional consequences of disturbance in the deep sea.

 Funding for the SMARTEX project is provided by the UK’s Natural Environment Research Council